AI-generated

 • Substantive:

-• Evident Premeditation: The Court held that evident premeditation was not proven beyond reasonable doubt.
-While the accused-appellant may have decided to harm the victim upon entering the house, the prosecution failed to establish a sufficient lapse of time between such decision and the execution of the crime that would allow for meditation, calculation, or reflection.
+• Evident Premeditation: No. While accused-appellant may have decided to harm the victim upon entering, the prosecution failed to prove a sufficient lapse of time between the decision to kill and its execution that would allow for meditation, calculation, or reflection.

 Doctrines